-4. Right To Request Additional Privacy Protections
+4. Right to Request Additional Privacy Protections

 You have the right to request that we further restrict the way we use and disclose your health information to treat your condition, collect payment for that treatment or run our business operations.
 You may also request that we limit how we disclose information about you to family or friends involved in your care.
 For example, you could request that we not disclose information about a surgery you had.
 You will be given the opportunity to request a restriction upon registration.
-You may also contact the Patient Relations Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1111; SUNY Downstate Medical Center at LICH: 718-780-1919) who will provide you with an appropriate request form.
+You may also contact the Patient Relations Department at 718-270-1111 who will provide you with an appropriate request form.
 On the request form, you must include (1) what information you want to limit; (2) whether you want to limit how we use the information, how we share it with others, or both; and (3) to whom you want the limits to apply.

 We are not required to agree to your request for a restriction and in some cases the restriction you request may not be permitted under law.
-However, if we do agree, we will be bound by our agreement unless the information is needed to provide you with emergency treatment or comply with the law.
+If we do agree, we will be bound by our agreement unless the information is needed to provide you with emergency treatment or comply with the law.
+However, if you request to restrict disclosure of your health information to a payor for payment or health care operations and the disclosure pertains to a health care item or service you (or another person on your behalf) paid out of pocket in full at the time of your request, we are required under law to agree to your restriction.
 Once we have agreed to a restriction, you have the right to revoke the restriction at any time.
 Under some circumstances, we will also have the right to revoke the restriction as long as we notify you before doing so; in other cases, we will need your permission before we can revoke the restriction.

-5. Right To Request Confidential Communications
+5. Right to Request Confidential Communications

 You have the right to request that we communicate with you about your medical matters in a more confidential way by requesting that we communicate with you by alternative means or at alternative locations.
 For example, you may ask that we contact you at home instead of at work.
 You will be given the opportunity to request a confidential communications upon registration.
-You may also contact the Patient Relations Department (SUNY Downstate Medical Center University Hospital of Brooklyn: 718-270-1111; SUNY Downstate Medical Center at LICH: 718-780-1919) who will provide you with an appropriate request form.
+You may also contact the Patient Relations Department at 718-270-1111 who will provide you with an appropriate request form.
 On the request form, you must specify how or where you wish to be contacted and how payment for your health care will be handled if we communicate with you through this alternative method or location.
 We will not ask you the reason for your request and will try to accommodate all reasonable requests.